michaelh23/bms_processingclass/content/activities/index.md

 Save your sketch as "MyCreature_(name)__" with "name" replaced with the name of your creature.

-<a href="/outline/#a-href-activities-activity-7-b-complete-activity-7-b-a">**STOP** Go back to the Outline</a>
+# <a href="/outline/#a-href-activities-activity-7-b-complete-activity-7-b-a">**STOP** Go back to the Outline</a>

 ## Activity 8

 Open your creature sketch from Activity 7.
-Add two variables `x` and `y` at the top of your draw function and set them to be equal to a somewhat central part of your creature.
+We are going to change your code so it will be easy to move your creature around on the screen by specifying the creature's overall x and y position.
+Add two variables `x` and `y` at the top of your draw function and set them to be equal to a  central part of your creature.

 For example: